Tanzania national rugby union team

 The Tanzania national rugby union team represents Tanzania in international rugby union.
 They are known as the Twigas (Swahili for "giraffes").
-Tanzania is a member of the International Rugby Board.
+Tanzania is a member of World Rugby.

 In the 1970s, expatriates and Tanzanians regularly played on the national team in an annual competition against Kenya.
 Tanzania played their first officially recognised international match in 2004, defeating Burundi.
 Tanzania won the CAR Castel Cup in 2006.

 Tanzania won the 2007 CAR Castel Cup Division 2, South Zone, Pool A tournament held in Arusha late June.
-The 'Twigas' defeated Mayotte 18-11 on June 26 and Rwanda 53-6 on June 30.
+The 'Twigas' defeated Mayotte 18–11 on June 26 and Rwanda 53–6 on June 30.
 Burundi were unable to send their team.
 Tanzania went on to play Botswana, the winner of South Zone, Pool B, in Gaborone on 18 August.
-Tanzania lost 14-37.
+Tanzania lost 14–37.